unChaz/sci-fi-5e/srd/classes/arcanist.md

 ###### Empowered Evocation

-Beginning at 10th level, you can add your Intelligence modifier to one damage roll of any wizard evocation tek skill you cast.
+Beginning at 10th level, you can add your Intelligence modifier to one damage roll of any arcanist evocation tek skill you cast.

 ###### Overchannel

 Starting at 14th level, you can increase the power of your simpler tek skills.
-When you cast a wizard tek skill of 1st through 5th level that deals damage, you can deal maximum damage with that tek skill.
+When you cast a arcanist tek skill of 1st through 5th level that deals damage, you can deal maximum damage with that tek skill.

 The first time you do so, you suffer no adverse effect.
 If you use this feature again before you finish a long rest, you take 2d12 radiation damage for each level of the tek skill, immediately after you cast it.
 Each time you use this feature again before finishing a long rest, the radiation damage per tek skill level increases by 1d12.
 This damage ignores resistance and immunity.

 > #### Your tek skill datapad
 >
 > The tek skills that you add to your tek skill datapad as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other tek skills during your adventures.
-You could discover a tek skill recorded on a scroll in an evil wizard’s chest, for example, or in a dusty tome in an ancient library.
+You could discover a tek skill recorded on a scroll in an evil arcanist’s chest, for example, or in a dusty tome in an ancient library.
 >
-> **_Copying a Tek into the Book._** When you find a wizard tek skill of 1st level or higher, you can add it to your tek skill datapad if it is of a tek skill level you can prepare and if you can spare the time to decipher and copy it.
+> **_Copying a Tek into the Book._** When you find a arcanist tek skill of 1st level or higher, you can add it to your tek skill datapad if it is of a tek skill level you can prepare and if you can spare the time to decipher and copy it.
 >
-> Copying that tek skill into your tek skill datapad involves reproducing the basic form of the tek skill, then deciphering the unique system of notation used by the wizard who wrote it.
+> Copying that tek skill into your tek skill datapad involves reproducing the basic form of the tek skill, then deciphering the unique system of notation used by the arcanist who wrote it.
 You must practice the tek skill until you understand the sounds or gestures required, then transcribe it into your tek skill datapad using your own notation.
 >
 > For each level of the tek skill, the process takes 2 hours and costs 5000 credits.
 The cost represents material components you expend as you experiment with the tek skill to master it, as well as the fine inks you need to record it.
 Once you have spent this time and money, you can prepare the tek skill just like your other tek skills.
 >
 > **_Replacing the Book._** You can copy a tek skill from your own tek skill datapad into another book—for example, if you want to make a backup copy of your tek skill datapad.
 This is just like copying a new tek skill into your tek skill datapad, but faster and easier, since you understand your own notation and already know how to cast the tek skill.
 You need spend only 1 hour and 1000 credits for each level of the copied tek skill.
 >
 > If you lose your tek skill datapad, you can use the same procedure to transcribe the tek skills that you have prepared into a new tek skill datapad.
 Filling out the remainder of your tek skill datapad requires you to find new tek skills to do so, as normal.
-For this reason, many wizards keep backup tek skill datapads in a safe place.
+For this reason, many arcanists keep backup tek skill datapads in a safe place.
 >
 > **_The Book’s Appearance._** Your tek skill datapad is a unique compilation of tek skills, with its own decorative flourishes and margin notes.
 It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library, or even a loose collection of notes scrounged together after you lost your previous tek skill datapad in a mishap.